-We always love hearing about off-the-beaten-path travel destinations from around the world and today’s post is a doozy!
-Guest contributor, Susan Guillory from The Unexplorer, recently traveled to beautiful Poland – which is exciting in its own right – but her tour of the amazing Wieliczka Salt Mine looks like it was an unforgettable experience.
+We always love hearing about unusual destinations from around the world.
+Guest contributor, Susan Guillory from The Unexplorer, recently traveled to beautiful Poland, which is exciting in its own right.
+But her sponsored tour of the amazing Wieliczka Salt Mine looks like it was an unforgettable experience.

 When I told my friends one of the sights I was going to see on a media trip to Poland was a salt mine, I got confused looks.
 Why in the world would I be excited about that?